 The Gyroelongated Square Cupola

 The gyroelongated square cupola is the 23rd Johnson solid (J23).
-It has 20 vertices and 26 faces (20 equilateral triangles, 5 squares, and 1 octagon).
+It has 20 vertices, 44 edges, and 26 faces (20 equilateral triangles, 5 squares, and 1 octagon).

 The gyroelongated square cupola can be constructed by attaching an octagonal antiprism to a square cupola (J4), thereby lengthening it.
 The gyro in the name refers to how the bottom octagonal face is gyrated with respect to the octagonal face of the constituent square cupola.